daniallegue/learning-to-focus/README.md

 # LightZero

 > LightZero is a lightweight, efficient, and easy-to-understand open-source toolkit combining Monte Carlo Tree Search (MCTS) and deep Reinforcement Learning (RL).
-> This repository includes our **UniZero** implementation and the research on local, adaptive, and Gaussian attention mechanisms for model-based RL.
-This implementation is part of CSE3000 Research Project.
+> This repository includes our **UniZero** implementation and the research on local, adaptive, and Gaussian attention mechanisms for model-based RL in our paper: *Learning to Focus: Prioritizing Informative Histories with Structured Attention Mechanisms in Partially Observable Reinforcement Learning*

 ---